ir-engine/developer-docs/docs/d_creator/96_tutorials/02_unreal_bridge.md

 https://open-match.dev/site/docs/guides/access/

-This is a ticketing system to be placed into a lobby group and then into a gameserver.
-Ethereal Engine has API call examples of this
+This is a ticketing system to be placed into a lobby group and then into a gameserver. iR Engine has API call examples of this

 Match User Relation